Motion Planning for Continuous Time Stochastic Processes: A Dynamic Programming Approach: Dynamic Programming Principle

 In our context the DPP proposed in Theorem \ref{thm:DPP} allows us to characterize the value function \eqref{Vk} through a sequence of value functions $(V_j)_{j = k+1}^{n}$.
 That is, \eqref{DPP-sup} and \eqref{DPP-sub} impose mutual constraints on a value function and subsequent value functions in the sequence.
 Moreover, the last function in the sequence is fixed to a constant by construction.
 Therefore, assuming that an algorithm to sequentially solve for these mutual constraints can be established, one could in principle use it to compute all value functions in the sequence and solve the original motion planning problem.
 In Section \ref{sec:application} we show how, for a class of controlled diffusion processes, the constraints imposed by \eqref{DPP} reduce to PDEs that the value functions need to satisfy.
 This enables the use of numerical PDE solution algorithms for this purpose.

-\begin{Rem}[Measurability] Theorem \ref{thm:DPP} introduces DPP's in a weaker sense than the standard DPP in stochastic optimal control problems \cite{SonerBook}.
-Namely, one does not need to verify the measurability of the value functions $V_k$ in \eqref{V's} so as to apply the DPP's.
-Notice that in general this measurability issue is non-trivial due to the supremum operation running over possibly uncountably many policies. \end{Rem}
+\begin{Rem}[Semicontinuity and Measurability] Theorem \ref{thm:DPP} introduces DPP's in the spirit of \cite{BouchardTouzi_WeakDPP} but in an exit-time framework, which is in a weaker sense than the standard DPP in stochastic optimal control problems \cite[Section IV.7]{SonerBook}.
+Namely, the DPP only requires a semicontinuity of the payoff functions while it avoids the verification of the measurability of the value functions $V_k$ in \eqref{V's}.
+Notice that in general this measurability issue is non-trivial due to the supremum operation running over possibly uncountably many controls. \end{Rem}